 Overnight Program Fee: $60/person (The minimum fee for an Overnight Program is $360.
 Groups with less than six people will need to cover this Fee).

-The Booking Calendar works on a first come first served basis.
-To maximize your group’s enjoyment of the Fort and your time with an FRC Instructor, we allow for only one group at a time.
 Check out the sample schedule below to get an idea of what your program will consist of.
 Note the times you will have personalized attention with your FRC Instructor.